India's battle against unneeded medical care finds World Bank support

+BRIEF-Ashok Leyland gets NCLT nod for scheme of amalgamation of Hinduja Foundries with co

+* Says NCLT approved scheme of amalgamation of Hinduja Foundries Limited with co Source text for Eikon: Further company coverage:

-NEW DELHI India needs to curtail excessive medical care that leads to patient overspending as more people get health insurance, the World Bank said on Thursday, adding voice to a growing chorus against overtreatment in the country.
+NEW DELHI, July 31 India needs to curtail excessive medical care that leads to patient overspending as more people get health insurance, the World Bank said on Thursday, adding voice to a growing chorus against overtreatment in the country.

 Practices such as "defensive medicine" and aggressive marketing by hospitals, which cost the United States an estimated $250 billion to $300 billion annually, are emerging as a serious problem in India, the Washington-based institution warned.